sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

   - Miscellaneous: calendar (link to a release calendar), source (information about the source of data), request (the SDMX RESTful query that triggered the SDMX-JSON response).

 The *URL* captured in the `href` attribute can be *absolute* or *relative*.
 If you intend to archive the SDMX-JSON message, it is recommended to use absolute URLs.

+# Localised strings

+At least all language matches according to the user’s preferred language choices in the http Accept-Language header (or if that is not available than according to the system's default languages) are to be provided for each localisable message element.
+In case that there is no such language match for a particular localisable element, it is optional to:

+- return the element in the system-default languages or alternatively to not return the element
+- indicate available alternative languages for the element's maintainable artefact through links to underlying localised resources

+**It is recommended to indicate all languages used anywhere in the message for localised elements through http Content-Language response header (languages of the intended audience) and/or through a “content-language” property in the meta tag.** The main language used can be indicated through the “lang” property in the meta tag.

 # Security Considerations